-The Head of School or designee will promptly investigate all reports of bullying or retaliation and, in doing so, will consider all available information known, including the nature of the allegation(s) and the ages of the students involved.
+The Principal or designee will promptly investigate all reports of bullying or retaliation and, in doing so, will consider all available information known, including the nature of the allegation(s) and the ages of the students involved.

-During the investigation the Head of School or designee will, among other things, interview students, staff, witnesses, parents or guardians, and others as necessary.
-The Head of School or designee (or whoever is conducting the investigation) will remind the alleged student aggressor, target, and witnesses of the importance of the investigation, their obligation to be truthful and that retaliation against someone who reports bullying or provides information during a bullying investigation is strictly prohibited and will result in disciplinary action.
+During the investigation the Principal or designee will, among other things, interview students, staff, witnesses, parents or guardians, and others as necessary.
+The Principal or designee (or whoever is conducting the investigation) will remind the alleged student aggressor, target, and witnesses of the importance of the investigation, their obligation to be truthful and that retaliation against someone who reports bullying or provides information during a bullying investigation is strictly prohibited and will result in disciplinary action.

-Interviews may be conducted by the Head of School or designee, other staff members as determined by the Head of School or designee, and in consultation with the school counselor, as appropriate.
-To the extent practicable and given his/her obligation to investigate and address the matter, the Head of School or designee will maintain confidentiality during the investigative process.
-The Head of School or designee will maintain a written record of the investigation.
+Interviews may be conducted by the Principal or designee, other staff members as determined by the Principal or designee, and in consultation with the school counselor, as appropriate.
+To the extent practicable and given his/her obligation to investigate and address the matter, the Principal or designee will maintain confidentiality during the investigative process.
+The Principal or designee will maintain a written record of the investigation.

 Procedures for investigating reports of bullying and retaliation will be consistent with school or district policies and procedures for investigations.
-If necessary, the Head of School or designee will consult with legal counsel about the investigation.
+If necessary, the Principal or designee will consult with legal counsel about the investigation.
 (Align this with school or district procedures.)